I now saw a bright light over me. It seemed like a surprisingly familiar bright light. Things began to come into focus.

-"So, this is our monala," Kila noted, moving closer beside me, " . . . one I am very proud to display, for both us and to everyone who visits our home."
+"So, this is our monala," she noted, moving closer beside me, "one I am very proud to display, for both us and for everyone who visits our home."

 I looked at Kila for a moment with a gentle smile of gratitude, before I moved to kiss her.
 We then both looked at the figures on her lap again.

 "These are very powerful . . . very moving," I noted.